 The various forms of the Jacobian matrix essentially represent distinct approximations of the coupling between parameters.
 For example, Chen et al. \cite{chen2021insights} have noted that the Kaufman form of the Jacobian matrix fundamentally employs a first-order approximation when computing the derivative of the linear parameters $\boldsymbol{c}$ with respect to the nonlinear parameters $\boldsymbol{a}$.
 However, a comprehensive theoretical analysis of the effects of these different approximations (i.e., the various forms of the Jacobian matrix) on the performance of the VP algorithm is conspicuously absent in the existing literature.
 To the best of our knowledge, only Ruhe \& Wedin \cite{ruhe1980algorithms} compared the convergence of VP algorithms based on different forms of Jacobian matrices from the perspective of asymptotical convergence rates, but their comparison was limited to the spectral radius of the Hessian matrix and applicable only to single-step iterations.
-A theoretical examination of this issue is of paramount importance for enhancing our understanding of the intrinsic mechanisms of VP, and for guiding the development of bespoke VP algorithms for a range of separable problems.
-This paper aims to illuminate these theoretical analyses.
-We first provide a framework for analyzing the impact of approximation processing of the coupling relationship between parameters (i.e., using different forms of approximated Jacobian matrix) on the local convergence of the VP algorithm, and theoretically validates the effectiveness of the Kaufman's simplified VP algorithm, demonstrating that it can achieve a convergence rate similar to that of the Golub \& Pereyra's form.
-This provides researchers with a unique perspective for understanding the mechinism of VP algorithm and expanding its application in complex scenarios.
+A theoretical investigation of this issue is crucial for enhancing our understanding of the intrinsic mechanisms of the VP algorithm and for guiding the development of tailored VP algorithms for a broader range of separable problems.
+This paper aims to fill this gap.
+We first provide a framework for analyzing the impact of approximation processing of the coupling relationship between parameters (i.e., using different forms of approximated Jacobian matrix) on the local convergence of the VP algorithm, and theoretically validates the effectiveness of the Kaufman's simplified VP algorithm, demonstrating that it can achieve a local convergence rate similar to that of the Golub \& Pereyra's form.
+This {study} provides researchers with a unique perspective for understanding the mechanism of VP algorithm and expanding its application in complex scenarios.